UEFA demands Ukraine make changes to 'political' jersey - RFI

 Since annexing Crimea, Russia has backed pro-Moscow separatists in eastern Ukraine.
 The ongoing conflict there has claimed the lives of more than 13,000 people.

-Russia reacted positively to UEFA's decision, with foreign ministry spokeswoman Maria Zakharova saying "sport is not a battlefield, rather it is a field for competition".
+Russia hailed UEFA's decision, with foreign ministry spokeswoman Maria Zakharova saying "sport is not a battlefield, rather it is a field for competition".

 "Become sporting heroes and you will have glory.
 Do it that way and not with nationalist slogans saying the motherland should be glorified," Zakharova wrote on Telegram.